Gracie Allen: Birthdate myth

 Some discrepancy exists as to her date of birth.
 Depending on the source, Allen is alleged to have been born on July 26 in 1895, 1896, 1902, or 1906.
 All public vital records held by the city and county of San Francisco were destroyed in the earthquake and great fire of April 1906.
 Her husband George Burns professed not to know exactly how old she was, though it was presumably he who provided the date of July 26, 1902 that appears on her death record.
 Allen's crypt marker also shows her year of birth as 1902.

 Among Allen's signature jokes was a dialogue in which she would claim that she was born in 1906.
 Her foil would press her for proof or corroborating information, and she would reply that her birth certificate had been destroyed in the earthquake.
 Her foil would point out that she was born in July, but that the earthquake was three months earlier in April.
 Allen would simply smile and reply: "Well, it was an awfully big earthquake."

 Presumably the most reliable information comes from U.S. Census data collected on June 1, 1900 that shows Grace Allen, age four (born in July 1895), along with her parents and five siblings.
 This proves that Allen was born before 1900 and indicates that the birthdate of July 26, 1895 may be correct.
-Additionally, her senior year high school year book has been located.
+Additionally, the yearbook from her senior year of high school has been located; its 1914 date is consistent with her having been born in 1895.